maliahavlicek/what2do2day/readme.md

 4. access your local version of the application at http://0.0.0.0:5000/home

 ### Heroku
-Heroku can be used to run this site in a cloud environment.
+Heroku can be used to run this site in a cloud environment to allow visiblity to external users.
+#### Deployment To Shared Environment
 1. Get the code base from git hub by running this command in the terminal of your IDE:
 ```bash
    $ git clone https://github.com/maliahavlicek/what2do2day.git